Nubian languages

 More recent classifications, such as those in Glottolog, consider that Nubian languages form a primary language family.
-Older classifications consider Nubian to be branch of the Nilo-Saharan phylum, a proposal that has been losing support among linguists due to lack of supporting data.
+Older classifications consider Nubian to be a branch of the Nilo-Saharan phylum, a proposal that has low support among linguists due to a lack of supporting data.

 History

 Old Nubian is preserved in at least a hundred pages of documents, comprising both texts of a Christian religious nature and documentary texts dealing with state and legal affairs.
 Old Nubian was written with a slanted uncial variety of the Coptic alphabet, with the addition of characters derived from Meroitic.
 These documents range in date from the 8th to the 15th century AD.
 Old Nubian is currently considered ancestral to modern Nobiin, even though it shows signs of extensive contact with Dongolawi.

-Another, as yet undeciphered Nubian language has been preserved in a few inscriptions found in Soba, the capital of Alodia.
-Since their publication by Adolf Ermann in 1881, they are referred as 'Alwan inscriptions' or 'Alwan Nubian.'
+Another as yet undeciphered Nubian language has been preserved in a few inscriptions found in Soba and Musawwarat es-Sufra, and is assumed to have been the language of the kingdom of Alodia.
+Since their publication by Adolf Ermann in 1881, they have been referred to as 'Alwan inscriptions', 'Alwan Nubian or 'Soba Nubian'.
+This language appears to have become extinct by the 19th century.

-A reconstruction of Proto-Nubian has been proposed by Claude Rilly (2010: 272-273).
+A reconstruction of Proto-Nubian has been proposed by Claude Rilly (2010: 272–273).

-Present-day Languages
+Present-day languages

-Rilly (2010) distinguishes the following Nubian languages, spoken by in total about 900,000 speakers:
+The following Nubian languages are distinguished, spoken by in total about 950,000 speakers: